-The 11+ London Consortium is simply a group of independent schools in London that have agreed to use the same admissions procedure for entrance into Year 7.
+The 11+ London Consortium represents a group of independent schools in London that have agreed to use the same admissions procedure for entrance into Year 7.

 Parents and pupils often apply to more than one of the schools in this group, so managing applicants together makes the admissions process fairer and more efficient.
-All schools in the group set the same entrance exams, with the same mark schemes, sharing the results with each other.
+All schools in the group set the same entrance exams with the same mark schemes and then share the results with each other.
 This means that pupils have to sit fewer exams and have more flexibility over where they sit them.
-It also means pupils can be matched more effectively to schools that best fit their profile.
+It also means pupils can be matched more effectively to the schools that best fit their academic profile.

-Open events, held throughout the year, will allow parents and pupils to visit schools and help them to decide where to apply.
+Open events are held throughout the year to allow parents and pupils to visit schools and help them decide where to apply.
 It is important to use these opportunities to decide which schools will best suit your daughter.
 You should ring each school early in the Autumn Term for the dates and times of Open Days.

 If you have applied to more than one school in the London 11+ Consortium, you can state a preference for the school in which you wish to take the exam, giving a second or third choice if applicable.
 Depending on space, a candidate may be asked to sit the exam in a school which is not her first choice, but this will have no bearing on how the application is considered; the result of the test will be shared with all schools to which the candidate has applied and the location of the test will not affect her chances of success at other schools.

 The candidate's junior school will need to provide a reference before the entrance examination.
-Each of the London 11+ Consortium schools to which you have applied will ask for a reference individually.
-They will seek detailed information on the pupil's current academic level and performance as well as more general information on character and attitude towards learning.
+Each of the London 11+ Consortium schools to which you have applied for will ask for an individual reference.
+They will seek detailed information on the candidate's current academic level and performance as well as more general information on character and attitude towards learning.

 From 2019 entrance onwards, the separate maths and English 11+ tests will be replaced with one Cognitive Abilities test.
 This is an effort to reduce pressure on pupils and combat intensive preparation techniques.
 It is taken in person at a Consortium school.
 Please see below for details.